codefresh-io/cap-docs.codefresh.io/_docs/pipelines/create-pipeline.md

    lightbox="true"
    file="/images/pipeline/create/pipeline-wizard-event-filters.png"
    url="/images/pipeline/create/pipeline-wizard-event-filters.png"
+   alt="Event filters"
-   alt="Event dependencies with filters" caption="Event dependencies with filters" max-width="30%"
+   caption="Event filters"
+   max-width="30%"
    %}

-{:start="9"}
+{:start="11"}
-1. To create customized filters with values that you define, and not populated from the event payload, select **Detach & Customize**.
+1. To transform a predefined filter to a standard data filter, select **Detach & Customize**.

-{:start="10"}
+  The

+{:start="12"}
 1. Select **Apply**, and then **Commit** on the top-right.
   The Commit Changes panel shows the resource files created for the pipeline.
-These files are created in the Git Source you selected in the first step of the wizard.
+These files are committed to the repository linked to the Git Source you selected in the first step of the wizard.
     {% include
    image.html
    lightbox="true"
    file="/images/pipeline/create/pipeline-wizard-resources.png"
    url="/images/pipeline/create/pipeline-wizard-resources.png"
-   alt="Pipeline resource files created on commit" caption="Pipeline resource files created on commit" max-width="30%"
+   alt="Pipeline resource files generated on commit" caption="Pipeline resource files generated on commit" max-width="30%"
    %}
-{:start="11"}
+{:start="13"}
-1. Enter the commit message and then select **Commit**.
+1. Enter a message (optional), and then select **Commit**.
-1. In the **Delivery Pipelines** page to which you are redirected, verify that your pipeline is displayed.

 CSDP commits the pipeline to the Git repository, and then syncs it to the cluster.
 Wait for a few seconds for the sync to complete, and verify that the pipeline is displayed in the [Delivery Pipelines](https://g.codefresh.io/2.0/pipelines){:target="\_blank"} page.